marksteve/resume/resume.md

 > Data science consultancy

+#### Head of Engineering R&D (2018-present)

+- Leads a small group of full-stack engineers that works on delivering prototypes and production-grade deployments of the team's R&D projects

-#### Senior data engineer (2017-present)
+#### Senior data engineer (2017-2018)

-- Designed and built data infrastructure that handles big data transformations for various types of organizations
+- Designed and built infrastructure that handles data integration for various types of organizations
 - Developed complex data visualizations for storytelling and client projects
 - Established best practices for software and data engineering
+- Mentored teammates on software-related topics and problems
 - Built internal dashboards and utilities for productivity and operations

 ### [Mashup Garage (http://mashupgarage.com)](http://mashupgarage.com)